-In Crohn disease and ulcerative colitis, the body mistakenly targets harmless substances (food, beneficial bacteria, or the intestinal tissue itself) as harmful.
+In Crohn disease and ulcerative colitis, the body mistakenly targets harmless substances (components of food, beneficial bacteria, or the intestinal tissue itself) as harmful.
 To fight infection, the body releases various chemicals and white blood cells, which in turn produce byproducts that cause chronic inflammation in the intestinal lining.
 Over time, the inflammation damages and permanently changes the intestinal lining.

 Genetic factors are certainly involved in IBD.
 Several identified genes and chromosome locations play a role in the development of ulcerative colitis, Crohn disease, or both.
 Genetic factors appear to be more important in Crohn disease than ulcerative colitis, although there is evidence that both forms of inflammatory bowel disease have common genetic defects.

 IBD is much more common in industrialized nations, urban areas, and northern geographical latitudes.
 It is not clear how or why these factors increase the risk for IBD.
 It could be that "Western" lifestyle factors (smoking, lack of exercise, diets high in fat and sugar, stress) play a role.
 However, there is no strong evidence that diet or stress cause Crohn disease or ulcerative colitis, although they can aggravate the conditions.